-- 1. Flush the CH system thoroughly. - Mount the flow and return pipes to the mounting bracket.
+- 1. Flush the CH system thoroughly. - 2.
+Connect the flow and return pipes to the top pipes from the appliance.

 All pipes must be mounted tension-free in order to avoid ticking of the pipes.

 Existing connections must not be twisted in order to avoid leaks at the connections with the external pipes.